On the physical process first law for dynamical black holes: Acknowledgements

 \section{Acknowledgements}

-Research of SC is supported by the SERB-NPDF grant (PDF/2016/001589) from SERB, Government of India.
+Research of SC is funded by the INSPIRE Faculty Fellowship (Reg.
+No. DST/INSPIRE/04/2018/000893) from Department of Science and Technology, Government of India.
 AG is supported by SERB, government of India through the NPDF grant (PDF/2017/000533).
 SS is supported by the Department of Science and Technology, Government of India under the SERB Fast Track Scheme for Young Scientists (YSS/2015/001346).
 SC thanks IIT Gandhinagar for hospitality, where part of this work was carried out.